-Establish a loan assistance program within USDA to help schools acquire new equipment to prepare and serve healthier, more nutritious meals to students.
-School administrators and other eligible borrowers can obtain federal guarantees for 90 percent of the loan value needed to construct, remodel, or expand their kitchens, dining, or food storage infrastructure.
+- Establish a loan assistance program within the U.S. Department of Agriculture to help schools acquire new equipment to prepare and serve healthier, more nutritious meals to students.
+School administrators and other eligible borrowers would obtain federal guarantees for a significant portion of the loan value needed to construct, remodel, or expand their kitchen, dining, or food storage infrastructure.

 INVESTING IN SCHOOL KITCHENS CAN MAKE A BIG DIFFERENCETwo recent examples illustrate the strong arguments for targeted investments in new kitchen equipment.

 Already national leaders in school nutrition standards, Mississippi‘s schools engaged in a 2009 statewide obesity prevention campaign and received $1.7 million in federal funds to purchase kitchen equipment.
 Under the leadership of then-Governor Haley Barbour and the Governor's Task Force on Childhood Obesity, the Healthy Kids, Healthy Mississippi initiative identified a wide range of policy options to help state leaders improve child health and reduce obesity, ranking upgrades in school kitchen equipment among the top three priorities for action.